TcMenu/tcMenu/zMedia/tcmenu-java-local-dev.md

 Note that the starting directory is relatively unimportant for most operations.

-## Running the designer automation/integration tests locally
+## Standard IntelliJ run configurations:

+Most of the common things you'd want to run are already set up as run configurations:

+* tcMenuJavaAPI Tests - run the tests in the Java API project
+* TcMenuDesigner Tests - run the unit tests in the designer project
+* TcMenuDesigner IntTests - run the integration / UI automation tests in the designer
+* TcMenu Designer UI - run the designer UI with the console logging option turned on.
+* EmbeddedJavaDemoApp - runs the RaspberryPI demo application build on top of the API.
+* EmbedControlApp - runs the embedCONTROL application

+## Designer test cases

-At the moment the designer tests include all the UI automation tests written in TestFX.
-These actually exercise the UI and take quite a lot of time to run.
-I usually only run these a couple of times per release cycle to check for issues, if you want to run these add the argument below, to avoid running these, don't run the tests in the `uitest` package.
+The designer test cases are split into two, unit and UI integration tests.
+The unit tests are within the `editorui` package and run within a second or so.
+The UI integration tests actually start the UI components and these are located in the `editorint` package.
+UI automation tests written in TestFX and exercise the UI, they take quite a lot of time to run.
+I usually only run these a couple of times per release cycle to check for issues, if you want to run these add the argument below, to avoid running these, don't run the tests in the `editorint` package.

-During or after the 3.2 release these will be moved into integration tests.

-Add the following "VM options" as this avoids JavaFX throwing an error:
+If you're not using the standard run configurations in IntelliJ, then add the following "VM options" as this avoids JavaFX throwing an error:

     -ea --add-exports javafx.graphics/com.sun.javafx.application=ALL-UNNAMED